tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/只读/灾备实例/管理只读实例 RO 组_intl_en.md

  - **Assign Read Weight**: It is assigned by the system.
  - **Billing Mode**: Monthly subscription and pay-as-you-go billing are supported.
  - **Region**: It is the same as that of the source instance by default.
- - **Database Version**: it is the same as that of the source instance by default.
+ - **Database Version**: It is the same as that of the source instance by default.
  - **Engine**: It is the same as that of the source instance by default.
  - **Architecture**: Select **Single-node**.
 Although the single-node architecture is cost-effective, there is a single point of failure for a single read-only instance.
 It is recommended to purchase at least two read-only instances in the service RO group that requires availability.
  - **Data Replication Mode**: Async replication